 Enhancing Your SEO Return with HTTPS

-In 2014, Google announced that moving to a HTTPS connection boosts a site's ranking.
+In 2014, Google announced that moving to an HTTPS connection boosts a site's ranking.
 While the bump is minor compared to having high-quality site content, it’s still fairly relevant.

-It is also important that Google will regularly reconfigure their ranking algorithms.
+It is also important that Google will regularly reconfigure its ranking algorithms.
 They have said they may strengthen the relevance of HTTPS for ranking.

 "But over time, we may decide to strengthen it, because we’d like to encourage all website owners to switch from HTTP to HTTPS to keep everyone safe on the web."